DiegoRodriguez2018/market-place-rails-project/README.md

 The architecture of our application is based on the MVC model.

 The (M)Model represents what the application is.
 In terms of what the View renders.
-(V)View data container; contains all the logic neccessary to have the View render data specific to directory page.
+(V)View data container; contains all the logic necessary to have the View render data specific to directory page.
 (C)Controllers are responsible for controlling the flow of the application execution.
-When you make a request, the relevent controller is responsible for returning the response to that request.
+When you make a request, the relevant controller is responsible for returning the response to that request.
 The controller can perform one or more actions.
-The controller represents what the app does, relevent to what the user is requesting.
+The controller represents what the app does, relevant to what the user is requesting.
 It then tells the view and model what to render.

 ### 9. Explain the different high-level components (abstractions) in your App.
 So in this project there is a few high-level components that handle a series of low-level processes.
 Some of them include:
 1. Active Record linking our Rails Models to the postgresql database, handling SQL queries and table relationships.
 2. Active Storage linking our Rails Models to the local file storage.
-3. Embeded ruby files, allowing to generate html documents based on ruby code.
+3. Embedded ruby files, allowing to generate html documents based on ruby code.
 4. Devise allowing to implement secure encryption and authentication.
-5. Pundit allowing to implement autherization.
+5. Pundit allowing to implement authorization.

 ### 10. Detail any third party services that your App will use.
 * Devise - So users can signup, login and logout.
 Authentication.